-1. Directs or locates economic growth and associated land development to geographic areas of the community in a manner that does not have an adverse impact on and protects natural resources and ecosystems.

-Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
-No adverse impact on natural resources or ecosystems will result from this amendment.

-2. Promotes the efficient and cost-effective provision or extension of public infrastructure and services.

-Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
+- 1. Directs or locates economic growth and associated land development to geographic areas of the community in a manner that does not have an adverse impact on and protects natural resources and ecosystems. - Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture, which is comparable to the County designation.
+No intensification or densification is a part of this Future Land Use Map amendment.
+No adverse impact on natural resources or ecosystems will result from this amendment. - 2.
+Promotes the efficient and cost-effective provision or extension of public infrastructure and services. - Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture, which is comparable to the County designation.
+No intensification or densification is a part of this Future Land Use Map amendment.
+No extension of infrastructure is proposed as a part of this future land use map amendment. - 3.
+Promotes walkable and connected communities and provides for compact development and a mix of uses at densities and intensities that will support a range of housing choices and a multimodal transportation system, including pedestrian, bicycle, and transit, if available. - Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture, which is comparable to the County designation.
+No intensification or densification is a part of this Future Land Use Map amendment.
+No extension of infrastructure is proposed as a part of this future land use map amendment. - 4.
+Promotes conservation of water and energy. - Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture, which is comparable to the County designation.
+No intensification or densification is a part of this Future Land Use Map amendment.
+No extension of infrastructure is proposed as a part of this future land use map amendment. - 5.
+Preserves agricultural areas and activities, including silviculture, and dormant, unique, and prime farmlands and soils. - Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture, which is comparable to the County designation.
+No intensification or densification is a part of this Future Land Use Map amendment.
 No extension of infrastructure is proposed as a part of this future land use map amendment.

-3. Promotes walkable and connected communities and provides for compact development and a mix of uses at densities and intensities that will support a range of housing choices and a multimodal transportation system, including pedestrian, bicycle, and transit, if available.

-Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
-No extension of infrastructure is proposed as a part of this future land use map amendment.

-4. Promotes conservation of water and energy.

-Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
-No extension of infrastructure is proposed as a part of this future land use map amendment.

-5. Preserves agricultural areas and activities, including silviculture, and dormant, unique, and prime farmlands and soils.

-Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.